 Provide your students with opportunities to practice self-awareness and coping mechanisms.
 In this way, self-regulation skills come naturally.

-Teachers have successfully used yoga in class as a way to calm the body and mind in a stress-relieving activity.
-Any basic yoga moves are enough to refocus excitement, energy, or frustrations, and offer a relaxing few minutes of transition from one activity to the next.
+Teachers have successfully used yoga to calm the body and mind in a stress-relieving activity.
+Any basic yoga moves are enough to refocus excitement, energy, or frustrations and offer a relaxing few minutes of transition from one activity to the next.

 Develop their self-esteem